 SMS — The Short Message Service

-Most carriers in the U.S. offer unlimited texting plans, which makes SMS services nearly free to use.
 SMS is an acronym for Short Message Service.
 The messaging service is one of the oldest texting technologies.
 It dates back to the 1980s, and the first text message via SMS protocol was sent in 1992.

 Today, businesses use mass texting services for sending SMS to end-users.
-According to U.S. carrier regulations, companies must either use a short code or long code to send SMS messages.
+According to U.S. carrier regulations, companies must use a short or long code to send SMS messages.
 Mass texting apps help organizations add security protocols for protecting their customers from malicious practices.

 MMS — The Multimedia Messaging Service